 Several other middleware developments took place in the same time frame as Globus but based on different principles.
-UNICORE [127] facilitated seamless access to computing resources and integration of legacy applications.
-This development was further extended into the European Grid infrastructure via the EUROGRID [128] and GRIP [129] projects.
-ICENI provided an environment for deploying software components over a federated pool of resources, with rich metadata structures for describing the characteristics of the components.
-Legion [130] federated computing resources as a virtual supercomputer.
-Condor [131], which predates the idea of a Grid, is Grid-like in that it locates and federates resources to perform application tasks mainly in numerical computation.
-Codine, designed for scheduling tasks across a distributed infrastructure, was developed into Sun Grid Engine [132].
+UNICORE (The UNiform Interface to Computing REsources) [ES01] facilitated seamless access to computing resources and to integrate legacy applications for which source code was not available.
+This development was further extended into the European Grid infrastructure via the EURO-GRID [EUR] and GRIP [GRI] projects.
+ICENI (The Imperial College e-Science Networked Infrastructure) provided an environment for deploying software components over a federated pool of resources, with rich metadata structures for describing the characteristics of the components.
+Legion [CKKG99] federated computing resources as a virtual supercomputer.
+Condor [Con], which predates the idea of a Grid, is Grid-like in that it locates and federates resources to perform application tasks mainly in numerical computation.
+Codine, which was designed for scheduling tasks across a distributed infrastructure, was developed into Sun Grid Engine [Sun].

 Several existing Grid infrastructures have been implemented and are already being used for research.
 These include the UK e-Science Grid, NASA's Information Power Grid (IPG) and the European Data Grid.
-In addition, there is the AccessGrid [124], which is not an infrastructure for computation, but an IP-based conferencing infrastructure for supporting large-scale collaborative activities.
+In addition, there is the AccessGrid [Acc03], which is not an infrastructure for computation, but an IP-based conferencing infrastructure for supporting large scale collaborative activities.

-In 2002, an alliance was formed between the Globus Project and industrial partners to promote an Open Grid Services Architecture (OGSA) [133].
+In 2002, an alliance was formed between the Globus Project and IBM to promote an Open Grid Services Architecture (OGSA) [FCKT02].
 This changed the delivery of Grid middleware to a web services framework and all Grid resources were virtualized as Grid services accessed via web service standard interfaces written in WSDL (Web Services Description Language).
 The emphasis has been shifted from interfacing with resource control mechanisms to hosting environments for the Grid Services defined by OGSA.
-Thus, Apache Axis and Microsoft .NET became the tooling environments.
+Thus Apache Axis and Microsoft .NET became the tooling environments.
 Globus Toolkit 2 (GT2) was re-factored via tools such as Axis to create Globus Toolkit 3 (GT3), which was intended to preserve the functionality of GT2 in the new Grid Service environment.

 In March 2003, a working group of the Global Grid Forum produced the first draft of the specification of Open Services Grid Infrastructure (OGSI), which involved moving key web services standards beyond what has been defined by the relevant standards groups.
 Because of the growing strain between the business and commerce users of web services and the scientific users of Grid computing, Globus and IBM recently announced that they were moving from OGSI to a newly proposed standard WS-RF (Web Services Resource Framework), which exposes resources (as in GT2) but now in the context of web services.
-The concept of inherent state in the former OGSI Grid Service has been abandoned, as web services are stateless entities and have difficulties in handling stateful management, such as a job queue.
-The beta release of the Globus Toolkit 4 (GT4), which includes support for WS-RF, has been made available in early 2005.
+The concept of inherent state in the former OGSI Grid Service has been abandoned, as web services are stateless entities and have difficulties in handling stateful management such as (e.g., a job queue).
+A new version of the Globus Toolkit (i.e., GT4) is to be released to replace GT3 later in 2004.
 In the meantime, WS-RF implementations are being developed based on .NET (by University of Virginia) and Perl (by University of Manchester) respectively.

 The main problem with applying the Grid methodology, and any of the above implementations or proposed standards, to visual supercomputing is the need for interactivity with components running on the Grid.
 While users' interactive intervention is an integral part of many visualization tasks, it does not always fit naturally with the idea of virtual 'visualization' resources.
 Some sophisticated middleware components are therefore required.
-One interesting attempt is the development of an Interactive Access plug-in to the UNICORE client [134], which allows end-users to interact, via the UNICORE middleware, with simulation processes running at multiple locations.
+One interesting attempt is the development of an Interactive Access plug-in to the UNICORE client [Sne01], which allows end-users to interact, via the UNICORE middleware, with simulation processes running at multiple locations.